-This is the final post in a series of four posts written by the Summer 2020 Honors Internship Fellows.
+This is the final post in a series of six posts written by the Summer 2021 Honors Internship Fellows.
 The students received a stipend that enabled them to work at non-profit organizations for the common good.

 I was thrilled earlier this year to be chosen as an Advocacy Intern for Unchained At Last, the only organization dedicated to ending forced marriage and child marriage in the United States through direct services and advocacy.
 The nonprofit boasts a variety of direct services for survivors of forced and child marriage, including pro bono legal aid, childcare, and emergency financial assistance.
 On the advocacy side, where I worked, the organization tirelessly fights to end child marriage through legislation.
 When I started at Unchained, only four U.S. states had ended all marriage before age eighteen, no exceptions.
 Now, New York has recently become the sixth state to end child marriage.
 My work consisted of contacting legislators in states with pending bills to end child marriage and encouraging their support.
 Being a fellow this summer allowed me to purchase new personal electronics with which I made calls, sent emails, and participated in company events.
 I have found a new passion in the fight to end child marriage, which would not have been possible without the support of the Honors Program Summer Fellowship Grant.